mmbman/Katagiri/1982-12-22-Blue-Cliff-Record-Case-38-Talk-1.md

 > As P’i was about to open his mouth, Hsueh hit him again with his whisk.

-P’i was trying to open his mouth and trying to say something, but Hsueh immediately hit him again with his whisk.
+P’i was trying to open his mouth and say something, but Hsueh immediately hit him again with his whisk.

 #### 54:34